Jalalhejazi/powershell-profile/readme.md

 # must restart to read $profile configuration
 exit

+# setup environment, then subscription and secret and key management
 env-set azure-env            'Deveolpment | Test | Prod' env-set azure-subscription   'subscription for dev, test, prod' env-set azure-keyvault       'azure keyvault to manage secrets and keys'

-# start new powershell console
+# start using profile- and tap for auto-complete
 profile-info
 profile-update
 profile-edit